stuttgart-things/blog/renovate-with-renovate.md

 * add Renovate Service Account to repo or group
 * wait for next pipeline schedule to get onboarding pr
 * accept the onboarding pr in the repos
-* wait for next pipeline schedule to get dep prs
+* wait for next pipeline schedule to get dependency prs

 ## Renovate in CI/CD Pipeline (GitLab)